|La Maison Noble||Self Catering||Saturday||4||8||3|

 For dog owners needing the pet passport stamped before their return trip, there is Vet Algia where the staff are very friendly and helpful.
 The vets enjoy practising their English so you might not get much chance to practise your French.
 For high maintenance dogs, there is an excellent and reasonably priced dog grooming parlour.

 La Maison Noble is close to one of France’s most beautiful villages, Beuvron-en-Auge and within easy reach of all the main Normandy heritage sites, the coast, bustling markets, cider farms, Calvados producers and enticing restaurants.

-Bedding and towels are provided free of charge as are heating, logs and wi-fi.
+Bedding and towels are provided free of charge as is electric heating and wi-fi.
 Initial supply of logs is included.
 Further supplies are readily available at local supermarkets.

 The fitted kitchen has an electric oven, hob, dishwasher and microwave with pots, pans, utensils, cutlery and crockery all provided.
 In the utility room you will find a washing machine, fridge-freezer and clothes airer.
 The dining room is in the spacious open living area and seats 8.